4 Major Benefits of Dog Grooming

 With our increasingly busy lives, sometimes a mundane activity such as dog grooming can seem like a chore.
 You may even assume grooming your furball isn’t a big deal—after all, their coat looks to be in okay shape, so why bother?
-However, dog grooming at home benefits not only your pup, but you, too!
+However, the benefits of dog grooming are not only for your pup, but you, too!

 Before we go any further, let’s explain what grooming actually entails.
 How often you should groom your dog varies from breed to breed, and it extends beyond a quick swipe with a brush.
 Grooming takes many different forms, whether it’s clipping your dog’s nails to an optimal length; cleaning their teeth for a healthy smile; wiping their ears and eyes so they can experience the world comfortably; and of course, brushing and bathing their coat to bring out its natural shine.

-Learn the benefits of grooming your best friend at home and how to keep them looking and feeling their best in between visits to the grooming salon.
+Learn the benefits of dog grooming and how to keep your furry friend looking and feeling their best in between visits to the grooming salon.

 Looking Good Now, Feeling Good Later

 Just as brushing your teeth feels satisfying and helps minimize dental issues in the future, grooming your furry friend has a similar effect.